benjamin-hodgson/Contexts/README.md

 ========
 [![Build Status](https://travis-ci.org/benjamin-hodgson/Contexts.png?branch=master)](https://travis-ci.org/benjamin-hodgson/Contexts)

+Dead simple BDD for Python.
+No custom decorators, no context managers, no `.feature` files, no fuss.

 Trello board: https://trello.com/b/uPgp50AF/contexts-development

 Cheese Shop: https://pypi.python.org/pypi/Contexts

-Contexts is a 'Context-Specification'-style test runner for Python, inspired by C#'s [`Machine.Specifications`](https://github.com/machine/machine.specifications).
+Contexts is a 'Context-Specification'-style test framework for Python, inspired by C#'s [`Machine.Specifications`](https://github.com/machine/machine.specifications).

 Writing tests which read like sentences can encourage you to focus your testing efforts on the externally